Classic Goulash

 Expert Tips for Cooking Classic Goulash

-- For a little kick, add a pinch of red pepper flakes.
+- If you want a kick, try adding a pinch of cayenne pepper or red pepper flakes.

-- Make it ahead of time!
-Classic Goulash tastes even better the next day as the flavors meld together.
+- Make it ahead of time; Classic Goulash tastes even better the next day!

 Delicious Variations of Classic Goulash